adriangawlak/car-rental-h2-java/README.md

 ### In an IDE
 You can run the application in an IDE such as IntelliJ IDEA or Eclipse by running the `Main` class.
 Once the application is running, you will be presented with a menu of options that allow you to interact with the application.
-Don't forget to pass "-databaseName sampleDb" as command line arguments if you want to use a sample database.
+Don't forget to pass "-databaseName sampleDb" as CLI arguments if you want to use a sample database.

 ### On the Command Line